-Arkansas residents who are 60 years of age or older are entitled to attend college credit classes at Arkansas State University-Newport without a tuition charge.
+Arkansas residents who are 60 years of age or older are entitled to attend college credit classes at ASU-Newport without a tuition charge.
 This includes:

-Tuition - \$68 per credit hour on campus Tuition - \$73 per credit hour off campus
+Tuition - \$73 per credit hour on campus Tuition - \$78 per credit hour off campus

-This waiver does NOT apply to truck driver training tuition, non-credit course tuition, bookstore items, or any fees collected by the University.
+This waiver does NOT apply to non-credit course tuition, bookstore items, or any fees collected by the University.